zubinchopra/portaldocs/portal-sdk/templates/portalfx-editscopeless-procedure.md

 1. Modify ARM provisioner to use value from new control

     The `_supplyTemplateDeploymentOptions` provides the  ARM provisioner with the template deployment options.
-    Because  the form is not backed by editscope we need to change the way the value of Engine name is sent to the template, as in the following example.
+    Because  the form is not backed by editscope, the value of Engine name is sent to the template a little differently, as in the following example.

     ```ts
     var engineName = this.engineName.value();